kootenpv/cliche/README.md

 break. `@cli` + `cliche install` + rich type coercion covers ~95% of the CLIs people actually build.
 The remaining 5% aren't blocked — they're just written the old way, alongside `@cli` functions in the same project.

 ---

+## Reporting issues

+Run `<your-binary> --cli` (or `cliche --cli`) and paste the output — covers Python, cliche/clichec versions, shim type, and binary paths in one block.

+---